grpc-ecosystem/grpc-gateway/README.md

 * Generating JSON API handlers
 * Method parameters in request body
 * Method parameters in request path
+* Method parameters in query string
 * Mapping streaming APIs to JSON streams

 ### Want to support
 But not yet.
 * Integrated authentication
 * bytes and enum fields in path parameter
-* Method parameters in query string
-* Encoding request/response body in application/x-www-form-urlencoded
 * Optionally generating the entrypoint
 * Optionally emitting API definition for [Swagger](http://swagger.io)